hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/cloud-wallets.md

 - `composer-wallet-filesystem`
 - `composer-wallet-inmemory`

-A single implementation of a backend store can be used for both business network cards and {{site.data.conrefs.hlf_full}} private keys and certificates.
-The store configuration can be done using either a configuration file, or by using environment variables.
-Custom implementations can be written for any given backend database or object store.
-The following two GitHub repositories contain implementations of cloud wallets using the IBM Cloud Object Store and Redis, respectively.
+Custom implementations can be written for any given backend database or object store, enabling the specification of a `CardStore` that is in a non-default file location, a separate docker container, or hosted in a cloud based data store.
+The store configuration can be completed using either a configuration file, or by using environment variables.

+- [composer-tools/composer-wallet-redis](https://github.com/hyperledger/composer-tools/tree/master/packages/composer-wallet-redis)   - provides a backing store using a Redis server
 - [@ampretia/composer-wallet-ibmcos](https://github.com/ampretia/composer-wallet-ibmcos)  - provides a backing store using the IBM Cloud Object Store.
 This has an S3 compatible API
-- [@ampretia/composer-wallet-redis](https://github.com/ampretia/composer-wallet-redis)   - provides a backing store using a Redis server

 Multiple cloud wallet implementations can be installed using global npm installs.

 For more details of the writing a new cloud wallet implementation, see the following [README](https://github.com/ampretia/composer-wallet-redis).

-# Configuring a cloud wallet connection
+# Configuring a custom wallet

-There are two ways to define the configuration for a cloud wallet, by using a `.json` config file, or by defining environment variables.
+There are two ways to define the configuration for a custom wallet: by using a `.json` configuration file, or by defining environment variables.

+>Please note: any custom wallet implementation **must** include the `composer-wallet` prefix in the module name.

 ## Using a configuration file